-Two UQ graduates and have brought the best of humanity to life in a children's book as the world faces one its toughest challenges.
+Two UQ graduates have brought the best of humanity to life in a children's book as the world faces one its toughest challenges.

 As the coronavirus spread earlier this year and cities around the world went into lockdown, Dr Amber Khan began collecting uplifting stories.